mm80843/T3.5/docs/Benef/PBN__Benef_1064.md

 ## Articles mentionning this Benefit

 * [Envisioning a resilient future for biodiversity conservation in the wake of the COVID‐19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_221.md)

+## Name of the Benefit

+Systemic change addresses inherent vulnerabilities and promotes sustainable practices.